-22. Trustworthiness is the ability to meet stakeholders’ expectations in a verifiable way.
+27. Trustworthiness is the ability to meet stakeholders’ expectations in a verifiable way.

-23. Bias is a systematic difference in treatment of certain objects, people, or groups in comparison to others.
+28. Bias is a systematic difference in treatment (including categorization/observation) of certain objects, people, or groups in comparison to others.

-24. Fairness / Fairness matrix is a way of describing bias.
+29. Fairness / Fairness matrix is a way of describing bias.